blas-array2

 Installation

-For development usage, if there's any difficulties encountered in installation, then please check if blas-sys installed and linked properly.
+If there's any difficulties encountered in compilation, then please check if BLAS library is linked properly.
 May be resolved by declaring

 RUSTFLAGS="-lopenblas"